Ryan Sears: Grimsby Town

 On 9 June 2021, Sears joined Grimsby Town on a one-year contract, reuniting him with former Shrews boss Paul Hurst.
 On 9 January 2022, Sears left the club after his contract was terminated by mutual consent.

 Newtown

 On 9 January 2022, Sears rejoined Cymru Premier side Newtown on an 18-month contract.

+Caernarfon Town

+On 16 June 2024, following the expiry of his contract at Newtown, Sears joined fellow Cymru Premier side Caernarfon Town.
+He made his competitive debut for the club on 11 July 2024 in a 2–0 victory over Crusaders at Nantporth, in the first leg of Caernarfon's first qualifying round tie in the UEFA Conference League.

 International

 In March 2019, Sears was called up for the first time to a Wales under-21 training camp in Monmouthshire.